gitenter/gitenter/README.md

 ##### Linting

 - [ ] Use `spring-javaformat:apply` to change local files to follow spring linter.
+Currently we didn't apply because it cause so many differences (especially blank line with a tab).
 But is there a way to check (rather than directly apply change)?
+- [ ] Current after installing the [Spring Java Format eclipse plugin](https://github.com/spring-io/spring-javaformat#eclipse), we can see it from `Preferences > Java > Code Style > Formatter` as well as `Preferences > Checkstyle`.
+However, choose it will cause a null pointer error (at least for my version of STS) so it cannot be used yet.

 ##### Lombok